theshorttamperedclavier/theshorttamperedclavier.github.io/about.md

 visit [my personal webpage](http://csug.rochester.edu/u/mjuvekar).

 <div class="about-author">Shardul Chiplunkar</div> I'm an MIT '22 undergrad from Pune, India, but also from
 the Bay Area, California.
-My academic interests are somewhere in the neighborhood of math, computer science, linguistics, and cognitive science, somewhere that I don't yet have a good word for!
-My favorite description so far is that I want to study how intelligence arises and functions, whether it be physically in a human brain, virtually in an artificial intelligence, or formally in a mathematical system.
-Apart from that, I enjoy Hindustani classical music, typesetting with LaTeX, playing table tennis, science fiction, teaching math, and thoughtful discussions.
-I've been involved with music in various forms, including Hindustani classical vocal training, choir and a cappella, basic exposure to *tabla* and guitar, and experience with sound production and engineering.
+My academic interests are, broadly, studying 'intelligent' systems—human cognition, formal languages, AI; I'm interested in discrete mathematics, computational cognitive science, programming language theory, linguistic semantics and pragmatics, information theory.
+Apart from that, I enjoy Hindustani classical music, typesetting with LaTeX, teaching, thoughtful discussions, playing table tennis, science fiction, and spinning fire.
 You can check out [my homepage](https://www.mit.edu/~shardulc/) for more.

 <div class="about-author">Rujul Gandhi</div> I'm a sophomore at MIT
 majoring in linguistics and EECS (Electrical Engineering and Computer Science).
 Biology is another of my academic interests.
 In non-academic interests, I am involved in classical dance, [journalism](https://thetech.com/authors/rujul-gandhi), and the [MIT Educational Studies Program](esp.mit.edu), among other things.
 I also like to hike and write.